 Melasma/Chloasma (mixed dermal/epidermal)

-Freckles are responsive to the q-switched Medlite laser or the Sinon Ruby laser.
-Patients who tend to freckle may refreckle with sun exposure.
+Freckles are responsive to the Sinon Ruby laser.
+The Gemini laser is an effective laser for Asian freckle treatment.
+Patients who tend to freckle may freckle with sun exposure.
 Most patients show an improvement > 50% after treatment in their freckling as long as daily sunscreen is used.
 For more information on freckles and some case studies, click here.

 Brown birthmarks (epidermal)